chocotov1/DHT11Tiny/README.md

 ## Space saving after all

 Giving up TIMER1_OVF_vect saves some space.
 I now added a delay of 5 ms instead which should be enough.
-After also removing some unneeded statements and replacing the pinMode() and digitalWrites() calls, it's now truely a bit more tiny than before :)
+After also removing some unneeded statements and replacing the pinMode() and digitalWrite() calls, it's now truely a bit more tiny than before :)

 ```
 Sketch uses 644 bytes (7%) of program storage space.
 Maximum is 8192 bytes.